- You are here:

 As a premier technological university at the cutting edge of education, research, and innovation, the Georgia Institute of Technology is committed to providing leadership in the realm of ethics and the responsible conduct of research (RCR).
 The purpose of this website is to provide faculty, students, postdoctoral researchers, and other members of the Georgia Tech community with information about RCR policies, training options, and educational resources.

 RCR training is central to the Institute’s mission to ensure that students are prepared with the knowledge and skills necessary to conduct themselves professionally and with integrity.
-There are two RCR policies on campus.
+The RCR policies on campus are: